Boro23-wq/boro-blogs/content/blog/development/2fa-speakeasy.md

 })
 ```

-Now hit the validate route and verify the code from authenticator using Postman.
+Now hit the validate route and verify the code from the authenticator using Postman.

 ![](./assets/speakeasy-5.png)